Higher-order estimates for collapsing Calabi-Yau metrics: estimates in the non-product case

 then it holds that

 \end{theorem}

 We begin with some remarks to clarify the nature of this estimate.

 \begin{rk} Theorem \ref{t:fornow} holds with respect to any $C^\infty$ trivialization $\Phi$.
-In fact, it is possible to prove directly that if \eqref{arrrrgh} holds with respect to one trivialization $\Phi$, then it also holds with respect to all others.
-This is similar to the proof of Lemma \ref{tiammazzo1} but much longer so we omit the details. \end{rk}
+In fact, if \eqref{arrrrgh} holds with respect to one choice of $\Phi$, then one can prove directly that it also holds with respect to any other choice.
+This is similar to the proof of Lemma \ref{tiammazzo1} but longer (using also Proposition \ref{bd} below). \end{rk}

 \begin{rk} Estimate \eqref{arrrrgh} is weaker than a uniform bound on $[g^\bullet_t]_{C^\alpha(B_{1/4}\times Y,g_{z_0,t})}$ for a fixed $z_0\in B$, which is what one would naively expect after our results in Theorem \ref{mainlocal} in the product case.
 However such a bound is false except in the product or torus-fibered cases.
 Indeed, assuming it were true, scale all distances by $e^{t/2}$ (which has the effect of multiplying our assumed H\"older bound by $e^{-\alpha t/2}$), stretch the base directions accordingly, and pass to a pointed limit based at some generic point $z \in B \setminus \{z_0\}$.
 Thanks to \cite[Thm 3.1]{TZ}, the scaled and stretched $g_t^\bullet$ converges locally smoothly to $g_{\C^m} + g_{Y,z}$, while the scaled and stretched $g_{z_0,t}$ obviously converges to $g_{\C^m} + g_{Y,z_0}$.
 It follows that the former is parallel with respect to the latter, which is false except in the special cases mentioned above.
 This argument also shows that \eqref{arrrrgh} provides an effective estimate on the rate of convergence in \cite[Thm 3.1]{TZ}. \end{rk}